andrewlkraft/edge-detect/README.md

+# Edge detect
-# Very simple sobel edge detection algorithm for .webp
+### A very simple sobel edge detection algorithm for .webp

 My inspiration for working on this was a computerphile video: https://www.youtube.com/watch?v=C_zFhWdM4ic&t=0s